Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 Select the folder you created in the previous step.

 ###### Step 10
-There will be an error telling you to locate `src` folder.
+There will be an error telling you to locate the `src` folder.
 Click `yes`

 ![](.\img\error.png)